 When can students and staff return to campus?

 Establishing productive relationships with key partners with whom you will interact on an ongoing basis is key to ensuring the safety of your learning community.
-Since information is rapidly evolving and new information and guidance are coming out continuously as people learn more, having strong relationships with the people closest to the information will assure you can support your community in bringing students back on campus and keeping them safe.
+Especially as information is rapidly evolving and new information and guidance is coming out continuously as people learn more, having strong relationships with the people closest to the information will assure you can support your community in bringing students back on campus and keeping them safe.

 A good way to start your health and safety planning is to establish productive relationships with key partners with whom you will interact on an ongoing basis to ensure the safety of your learning community.